 Spatial Mapping: The Q matrix is applied as described in 22.3.10.11.1 (Transmission in VHT format).
 The combining of all user data is done in this block(Ed).

-IDFT: Apply appropriate phase rotation for each 20 MHz sub-band and compute the inverse discrete Fourier transform(#315) (#2374).
+Phase rotation: Apply appropriate phase rotation for each 20 MHz subchannel as described in 22.3.7 (Mathematical description of signals).

+IDFT: Compute the inverse discrete Fourier transform(#315) (#2374).

-Insert GI and apply windowing(#893): Prepend a GI (400 ns or 800 ns) and apply windowing as described in 17.3.2.5 (Mathematical conventions in the signal descriptions)(Ed).
+Insert GI and apply windowing(#893): Prepend a GI (SHORT_GI or LONG_GI) and apply windowing as described in 18.3.2.5 (Mathematical conventions in the signal descriptions)(Ed).

 Analog and RF: Up-convert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
 Refer to 22.3.7 (Mathematical description of signals) and 22.3.8 (VHT preamble) for details.